NativeScript/docs-v7/start/samples.md

 environment: nativescript
 ---

-# Samples with source code
+# Samples with Source Code

-The NativeScript team prepared these samples below for educational purposes.
-They are fully implemented apps, done with NativeScript and will help you to get started quickly with the framework.
+The NativeScript team prepared the samples below for educational purposes.
+They are fully implemented apps, created with NativeScript and they are designed to help you to get started quickly with the framework.

 ### Groceries
 Groceries is a NativeScript-built iOS and Android app for managing grocery lists.